sifferman/labs-with-cva6/labs/branch-prediction.md

 ## Part 1 - CVA6 Predictor

-Add a counter to [frontend.sv](https://github.com/openhwgroup/cva6/blob/6deffb27d7f031341e33e84c422a19e39095aa6c/core/frontend/frontend.sv) that records the number of predictions and mispredictions and writes the branch predictor hit rate to a file on every instruction.
+Add functionality to [frontend.sv](https://github.com/openhwgroup/cva6/blob/6deffb27d7f031341e33e84c422a19e39095aa6c/core/frontend/frontend.sv) that records the branch predictor hit-rate.

+To do this, you can create an `always_ff @(posedge clk)` block that counts how many times [is_mispredict](https://github.com/openhwgroup/cva6/blob/32abc1ccda15877936e7e383e0013a3da0a2b33c/core/frontend/frontend.sv#L248) is true, and how many times the current instruction is a [branch](https://github.com/openhwgroup/cva6/blob/32abc1ccda15877936e7e383e0013a3da0a2b33c/core/frontend/frontend.sv#L222).
+The hit-rate can be calculated with 1-num_mispredicts/num_branches.
+You can then record the hit-rate to a file on every clock cycle; this way, you are certain to get the final hit-rate when the simulation terminates.

 ### Part 1 Questions

-1. Highlight your changes to `"frontend.sv"` that records the hit rate.
+1. Highlight your changes to `"frontend.sv"` that records the hit-rate.
-2. What are the final hit rate percentages of each of the [bp benchmarks](https://github.com/sifferman/labs-with-cva6/tree/main/programs/bp)?
+2. What are the final hit-rate percentages of each of the [bp benchmarks](https://github.com/sifferman/labs-with-cva6/tree/main/programs/bp)?
 3. Compare the performance of the [bp benchmarks](https://github.com/sifferman/labs-with-cva6/tree/main/programs/bp) after choosing 3 new values for `NR_ENTRIES`.
-Display the hit rates in a table and explain your findings.
+Display the hit-rates in a table and explain your findings.

 ### Example of How to Write to a File in Verilog/SystemVerilog